MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/manage-external-access.md

 | Ibrida con alcuni utenti online (in Skype for Business o Teams) e alcuni utenti in locale.| Seguire i passaggi precedenti per le organizzazioni online e locali.

 > [!IMPORTANT]
-> Non è necessario aggiungere **domini Skype** come domini consentiti per permettere agli utenti di Teams o Skype for Business Online di comunicare con gli utenti di Skype all'interno o all'esterno dell'organizzazione. **Tutti i domini skype** sono consentiti.
+> You don't have to add any **Skype domains** as allowed domains in order to enable Teams or Skype for Business Online users to communicate with Skype users inside or outside your organization.
+All **Skype domains** are allowed.

 ## <a name="federation-diagnostic-tool"></a>Strumento di diagnostica della federazione